Athirson

-Athirson Mazzoli e Oliveira, (born 16 January 1977), better known as Athirson, is a Brazilian former professional footballer who played as left-back and current coach.
+Athirson Mazzoli e Oliveira, (born 16 January 1977), better known as Athirson, is a Brazilian football coach and former player who played as a left-back.

 Club career

 Athirson was born in Rio de Janeiro and played much of his early career at Flamengo.
 He was signed by Italian club Juventus in 2001, but was loaned to Flamengo in February 2002.
 His contract was terminated in October 2003.

 Late career

 In 2005 Athirson was signed by Bayer Leverkusen, but was released after two years, along with fellow Brazilian defender Roque Junior.
 He then signed a six months contract with Botafogo. but his contract was terminated on 4 October 2007, after just playing only seven times for the club.

 He signed a one-year contract with Brasiliense on 22 February 2008, then signed for Portuguesa in September 2008.
 On 26 April 2009 the left-back signed for Cruzeiro on a free transfer until December.

 He had received an offer from America-RJ after his contract with Portuguesa expired on 31 December 2010.
 In 2011, he signed for Duque de Caxias to play at Campeonato Brasileiro Série B but was released during the competition.
 On 6 October 2011, he signed for Projecta, a Brazilian indoor soccer club based at Espírito Santo.